elemental-lf/benji/docs/source/configuration.rst

 * type: integer
 * default: none

 This sets the internal storage id for this storage configuration.
+It is no longer necessary to populate this configuration key as the storage id is now assigned automatically.
+This option only exists for backward compatibility with older configurations and should not be used in new configurations.

 * key: **configuration**
 * type: list of dictionaries